Yogi Bhajan's Original Yogi Tea Recipe

 In a large pot, bring 2.8 litres (3 quarts) of water to a boil.
 Then add:

-Continue boiling for 15-20 minutes, and then add: ¼ tsp of a mild black tea (Golden Assam is recommended)
+Continue simmering for 2-3 hours, and then add ¼ tsp of a mild black tea (Golden Assam is recommended) and simmer the tea further for another 20 minutes or so.

 After another minute or two, add ½ pint of milk per pint of remaining liquid.
 The original recipe calls for cow's milk but any type of milk is fine – cow, goat, almond, soy, hemp, etc. There is no need to measure the milk, just eyeball it.